Introduction | At a Glance | Key Indicators | International Rankings

 Decree #5 bans the use of foreign aid in three cases: extremist activities, political campaigns and seminars, and “other political propaganda work with the population”.
 These prohibitions are so vaguely worded as to raise concerns regarding subjective and arbitrary implementation.
 The Department of Humanitarian Affairs also has more oversight over the distribution of foreign funding and its schedule and objectives.
 Under Decree #5, legal entities that are beneficiaries of the humanitarian assistance are required to report to the Department of Humanitarian Affairs on the use of the received funding.
 The v iolation of legal rules on gratuitous foreign aid triggers administrative and criminal responsibility.
 For example, in 2013, the pensioners’ organization "Our Generation" was fined 5 million Belarusian roubles (500 USD) for illegal use of foreign aid.

 In July 2015, the Cabinet of Ministers adopted a new edition of the regulation on technical assistance, Resolution #590 of the Cabinet of Ministers of the Republic of Belarus on Certain Changes and Amendments in Some Resolutions of the Cabinet of Ministers of the Republic of Belarus.
-As a result of this new edition, the number of documents for registration was decreased.
-The requirement for receiving permits from local authorities on holding seminars and meetings under technical assistance projects was also waived.
-The resolution established a new Coordination Council on Technical Assistance at the Cabinet of Ministers.
+As a result of this new resolution , the number of documents for registration has been reduced.
+The requirement for receiving permits from local authorities on holding seminars and meetings under technical assistance projects has been waived.
+The R esolution established a new Coordination Council on Technical Assistance at the Cabinet of Ministers.
 The Council now consists of representatives of public authorities and NPOs as well as donors.
 More information is available from the FAQ page of the Department for Humanitarian Activities at the President’s Administration of the Republic of Belarus.

 The legislation of the Republic of Belarus lists the purposes for which NPOs may receive aid from Belarusian legal entities and individual entrepreneurs.
-A violation of the procedure of rendering and using such aid entails administrative responsibility.
+A violation of the procedure of rendering and using such aid triggers administrative responsibility.